episerver/Foundation-spa-react/README.md

 2. Right-click on your server and select Properties.
 3. Under **Security**, make sure that **SQL Server and Windows Authentication mode** is selected:
 ![SQL server authentication](https://i.ibb.co/2Sktyrb/SQLServer-Authentication.png")

+### Licenses
+1. Want to run the solution through IIS (not IIS Express)?
+You'll need an appropriate license obtainable from [license center](https://license.episerver.com/default.aspx)
+2. The solution comes with Episerver Search & Navigation configured, these can be requested from the [Episerver Partner portal](https://www.episerver.com/partner/client-delivery-support/request-a-demo-account)

 ### IIS settings